-Fig.\ref{fig1}(d) shows two in-gap bands at nonzero energies ($|E|\approx 2$) in the topological regime and these are in spectral isolation from the bulk bands\cite{Benalcazar}.
+Fig.\ref{fig1}(c) shows two in-gap bands at nonzero energies ($|E|\approx 2$) in the topological regime and these are in spectral isolation from the bulk bands\cite{Benalcazar}.
 They start to become visible for $\Delta/t\lesssim -0.5$.
-The probability distributions of these in-gap modes are reported in the bottom panel of Fig.\ref{fig2}.
-The figure illustrates that the wave modulations of these in-gap states is discernible along the one-dimensional ($1D$) horizontal and vertical edge, but they exponentially attenuate along the direction perpendicular to the edge.
+The probability distributions of these in-gap modes are reported in the bottom panels of Fig.\ref{fig2}.
+The figures illustrate that the large amplitudes of these in-gap states are discernible along the one-dimensional ($1D$) horizontal and vertical edge which attenuate exponentially along the direction perpendicular to the edge.
 Based on the direction of amplitude decay, they are familiar as horizontal ($y$-edge) and vertical ($x$-edge) edge states\cite{dias} (notice Fig.\ref{fig2}(e,f)).
-We typically call them type-I $1D$ edge states where either $x$-edge or $y$-edge are observed.
-The existence of both the horizontal and vertical edge states can be interpreted by assuming the vanishing limit of weak bonds.
-This, in turn, gives (or does not) rise to decoupled chains at the $x$ or $y$ edges of the lattice, and the corresponding energy levels create two edge state bands\cite{dias2}.
-Additionally, a typical in-gap state displays amplitude decay both in horizontal and vertical directions (notice Fig.\ref{fig2}(g)).
+We typically call them type-I $1D$ edge states where either $x$-edge or $y$-edge is observed.
+The existence of the horizontal and vertical edge states can be interpreted assuming the vanishing limit of weak hopping amplitudes.
+This, in turn, gives rise to decoupled chains at the $x$ or $y$ edges of the lattice developing two edge state bands\cite{dias2}.
+An in-gap state can also display amplitude decay both in horizontal (for $y$-edge) and vertical (for $x$-edge) directions (notice Fig.\ref{fig2}(g)).
 We call them type-II $1D$ edge modes, which is a mix of a pair of $x$- and $y$-edge modes.

-The corner and edge states are not identical but both of them have topological origins.
-The former is the result of a two-dimensional Zak’s phase\cite{liu}, while the latter can be understood as an second-order topological effects\cite{edge,dias}.
+The edge and corner states are not identical but both of them have topological origins.
+The former is the result of a two-dimensional Zak phase\cite{liu}, while the latter can be understood from second-order topological effects\cite{edge,dias}.

-We may mention here that the bulk states for ribbon configuration feature a similar trend as noticed in the $2D$ finite case (discussed above).
-This is expected because both the finite and ribbon configurations have the same bulk lattice\cite{ma}.
+We may mention here that the bulk states for ribbon configuration feature a similar trend as noticed in the both-side-open square lattice case (discussed above).
+This is expected because both the configurations have the same bulk lattice\cite{ma}.\\

-In brief, a reorganization in the number of states over bands, depending on whether the boundaries in both directions are open or periodic, occurs due to a filling anomaly\cite{Benalcazar,li}.
-This reorganization is obvious in the lack of homogeneity in the probability distribution plots as shown in Fig.\ref{fig2}.
-For a chain with open boundaries in both directions, the central band displays picturesque support over the corner unit cells and is connected with the appearance of corner-localized BICs\cite{Benalcazar}.